RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    1. If training from scratch, use APache MXNet RecordIO
       1. Not protobuf
       2. This is for interoperability with other deep learning frameworks
-   2. Or raw jpg/png/jpef images
+   2. Or raw jpg/png/jpeg images
    3. For image format, also feed .lst files to associate image index, class label, and path to image
    4. Augmented Manifest Image Format in Pipe mode (pipe mode is allowing data to use from s3 instead of copying all data into current code/system)
 5. how to use -
    1. under the hood it is actually a ResNet CNN
    2. full training mode - initialize network with random weights
-   3. transfer learnign mode -
+   3. transfer learning mode -
       1. initialize network with pre-trained weights
       2. top fully connected layer is initiated with random weights
       3. network is fine tuned with new training data